neoblackxt/MIUIAnesthetist/README.md

 Remove limit for third-party launcher on MIUI China ROMs.
 Thanks to tianma8023@github [FuckMiui](https://github.com/neoblackxt/FuckMiui)

 Allow users to use Security - Manage apps to disable system apps.

+Remove limit for installing system apps from unofficial channels on MIUI China ROMs.

 ## USAGE
 Install and enable this Xposed module then reboot.